moggieuk/Happy-Hare/README.md

 The default supplied _PRE and _POST macros call PAUSE/RESUME which is typically a similar operation and may be already sufficient.
 Note: A common problem is that a custom _POST macro does not return the toolhead to previous position.
 The MMU will still handle this case but it will move very slowly because it will not be expecting large horizontal movement.
 To avoid this always return the toolhead to the starting position in your custom macros.

+If you ever get confused you can reset the EndlessSpool groups to the default "one gate per tool" by running:

+  > MMU_ENDLESS_SPOOL RESET=1

+> **Note** Similar to Tool-to-Gate mapping, EndlessSpool is best visualized and modified using KlipperScreen Happy Hare edition.

 ### Flow rate monitoring
 This experimental feature uses the measured filament movement to assess the % flowrate being achieved.
 If you print too fast or with a hotend that is too cold you will get a decreased % flowrate and under extrusion problems.
 The encoder driver with Happy Hare updates a printer variable called `printer['mmu_encoder mmu_encoder'].flow_rate` with the % measured flowrate.
 Whilst it is impossible for this value to be instantaneously accurate, if it tracks below about 94% it is likely you have some under extrusion problems and should slow down your print.
 Note this is best monitored in the [KlipperScreen-HappyHare edition](https://github.com/moggieuk/KlipperScreen-Happy-Hare-Edition) application